Friday, June 1, 2012

 A flotilla of boats, both public and private, is headed out to Manchones Reef between Cancún and Isla Mujeres.
 It is June 1st, the Diá de la Marina, a floating remembrance day celebrated with speeches, prayers, and the laying of colourful floral wreaths on the ocean.

-The Diá de la Marina was created by the Mexican government on June 1st 1917 in celebration of the first time a Mexican merchant vessel - the Tabasco - departed with the officers and crew composed totally of Mexican born seaman.
-Before this date, the captains, chief engineers and officers of the Mexican vessels were all foreigners, presumably Spanish born, but foreigners all the same.
+The Diá de la Marina was created by the Mexican government on June 1st, 1917, in celebration of the first time a Mexican merchant vessel, the Tabasco, departed with the officers and crew composed totally of Mexican-born seamen.
+Before this date, the captains, chief engineers and officers of the Mexican vessels were all foreigners, presumably Spanish-born, but foreigners all the same.
 The Diá de la Marina wasn't celebrated nationally until June 1st, 1942.
-That's when the crews of various ships - torpedoed by German submarines in the Second World War - were honoured.
+That's when the crews of various ships torpedoed by German submarines in the Second World War were honoured.

-The modern Mexican Navy has approximately 56,000 personal plus volunteer reserves.
-It boasts a total of 189 ships, and 130 aircraft that are used to patrol 11,122 kilometres of coastline.
-The naval base on Isla Mujeres was established in 1949 with an eye to help protect the mainland, assist with protecting the PeMex oil fields near Campeche if needed, and in later years to intercept Cuban refugees or arrest drug-runners.
+The modern Mexican Navy has approximately 56,000 personnel plus volunteer reserves.
+It boasts a total of 189 ships and 130 aircraft that are used to patrol 11,122 kilometres of coastline.
+The naval base on Isla Mujeres was established in 1949 to help protect the mainland, assist with protecting the PeMex oil fields near Campeche if needed, and, in later years, to intercept Cuban refugees or arrest drug-runners.

 Laying wreaths on the water